andrewheiss/Dissertation/Writing/4_gatekeeping/gatekeeping.md

 Main advice from A19: Be friends with national, local, host governments

 Article 19 was successful in proactively reshaping the associational and speech laws in Tunisia because of its longstanding relationships with key government officials and its deep connections with local partners and larger networks of similar INGOs.
 As a result of the more open legal environment in Tunisia, the organization has been able to maintain the contentiousness of its work there and throughout the region.

+AMERA Egypt's departure from Egypt occurred because of a worsening civil society regulatory environment.
+Facing the threat of political instability, Presidents Morsi and Sisi constrained the allowable space for civil society advocacy by threatening to pass (and later, actually passing) additional gatekeeping laws to keep foreign NGOs out of the country.

 [^1]:	Response 1678.